Previous dayMarch 19, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-March 19, 2026 brought a magnitude 2.5 earthquake 220 km SW of Yakutat, Alaska, logged at 20:17 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+This magnitude 2.5 event was detected 220 km SW of Yakutat, Alaska on March 19, 2026, with origin time 20:17 UTC.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 58.214°, -142.554°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 58.214°N, -142.554°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19